flyyufelix/vesuvius_challenge_8th_place_solution/README.md

 ```
 $ make reproduce_models
 ```
-Notice that all reproduced models are automatically being copied to the `models` directory to be consumed by the inference script.
+Notice that all reproduced models are automatically being copied to the `final_models` directory to be consumed by the inference script.
 No manual model copy and pasting is required.